-A symplectic model $X$ is given by the affine $(1,1)$-hypersurface in $\bP^2\times\bP^2$; this is also a plumbing of two Lagrangian $S^3$s $L_1, L_2$ along an embedded unknotted circle $S^1$ such that the Morse-Bott Lagrangian surgery $K$ of $L_1,L_2$ is again a 3-sphere.
+A symplectic model $X$ for $\scrC$, in the sense of Section \ref{Sec:flavours}, is given by the affine $(1,1)$-hypersurface in $\bP^2\times\bP^2$.
+The symplectic completion of this affine variety is also described as the plumbing of two Lagrangian $S^3$s, say $L_1, L_2$, along an embedded unknotted circle $S^1$ such that the Morse-Bott Lagrangian surgery $K$ of $L_1,L_2$ is again a 3-sphere.
 Considering suitable pencils and nets of hypersurfaces shows that there is a monodromy representation

 with the pure braid group generated by the spherical twists $\tau_{L_1}, \tau_{L_2}, \tau_K$; this can be seen more concretely from the realisation of $X$ as a Morse-Bott-Lefschetz fibration over $\bC$, which comes in a family of such where one moves the critical values of the fibration.
-(Since the vanishing cycles differ at each singularity, only pure braids show up.)
+Since the vanishing cycles differ at each singularity, only pure braids show up.

 \begin{thm} The natural monodromy map $PBr_3 \to \pi_0\Symp_{ct}(X,\omega)$ splits. \end{thm}

 En route to showing this, it will be helpful to know:

 \begin{lem} Any compactly supported symplectomorphism of $X$ acts trivially on $K_{num}(\scrF(X)) \simeq \bZ^2$. \end{lem}